openshift/oadp-operator/docs/TROUBLESHOOTING.md

 ## Deleting Backups

-A common misunderstanding is that `oc delete backup $backup_name` command will delete the backup and artifacts from object storage.
-This is not the case.
+A common misunderstanding is that `oc delete backup $backup_name` command will delete the backup and artifacts from object storage.  **This is not the case**.
 The backup object will be deleted temporarily but will be recreated via Velero's sync controller.

 To delete an OADP backup, the related objects and off cluster artifacts.

  1. OpenShift commands

     Create a DeleteBackupRequest object:
-    ```
+    ```yaml
     apiVersion: velero.io/v1
     kind: DeleteBackupRequest
     metadata: